Guilherme-Vasconcelos/safenotes/docs/PREREQUISITES.md

 2. You need GPG (GNU Privacy Guard), since it is the software used for encrypting and decrypting the files.
-If you are using a GNU/Linux distribution, you probably already have it installed, but you can test it with the command: `gpg --version`.
+If you are using a GNU/Linux distribution, you probably already have it installed, but you can make sure with the command: `gpg --version`.

 3. You need a compatible version of Python.
 It is guaranteed to work on version 3.8 or greater, but I have not tested on 3.7 and below.
 If you run into problems, please